 Perks and Birch produced motorcycles between 1900 and 1901.

-They were the originators of the idea to build the complete engine unit within the wheel it was to drive.
+They were the originators of the idea to build the complete engine unit within the driving wheel.
 The single-cylinder engine was fitted between the spokes of an aluminium wheel, with eight to ten spokes on each side.
 A low-tension magneto provided the spark and the assembly could be fitted in place of the rear wheel of a bicycle or the front wheel of a tricycle.

 The Singer Cycle Co took up the design in 1901.

 If you have further information or a query related to this page, please contact us